 The most likely manifestation of overdosage would be hypotension, for which the usual treatment would be intravenous infusion of normal saline solution.

 Enalaprilat may be removed from general circulation by hemodialysis and has been removed from neonatal circulation by peritoneal dialysis.
 (See WARNINGS, Anaphylactoid Reactions During Membrane Exposure.)

 FOR INTRAVENOUS ADMINISTRATION ONLY

 The dose in hypertension is 1.25 mg every six hours administered intravenously over a five minute period.
 A clinical response is usually seen within 15 minutes.
 Peak effects after the first dose may not occur for up to four hours after dosing.
 The peak effects of the second and subsequent doses may exceed those of the first.

-In studies of patients with hypertension, Enalaprilat injection, USP has not been administered for periods longer than 48 hours.
-In other studies, patients have received Enalaprilat injection, USP for as long as seven days.
+In studies of patients with hypertension, Enalaprilat injection has not been administered for periods longer than 48 hours.
+In other studies, patients have received Enalaprilat injection for as long as seven days.

-The dose for patients being converted to Enalaprilat injection, USP from oral therapy for hypertension with enalapril maleate is 1.25 mg every six hours.
-For conversion from intravenous to oral therapy, the recommended initial dose of Tablets VASOTEC (Enalapril Maleate) is 5 mg once a day with subsequent dosage adjustments as necessary.
+The dose for patients being converted to Enalaprilat injection from oral therapy for hypertension with enalapril maleate is 1.25 mg every six hours.
+For conversion from intravenous to oral therapy, the recommended initial dose of Enalapril Maleate Tablets is 5 mg once a day with subsequent dosage adjustments as necessary.